Annex B: High Line Speed Inspection System (HLIS) - Beef

 6.4 Corrective Actions for Failed Presentation Tests

 Presentation checks shall be performed using ISO 2859-1 sample plan and the ISO switching rules between Reduced mode, Normal mode and Tightened mode shall apply.
 Sample size is based on the operator's production volume.
 All new facilities shall commence testing in Normal mode.
-The results and follow up actions of all presentation tests are recorded on form HLIS 004 A, form HLIS 004 B or form HLIS 004 C for head, viscera or carcass presentation tests.
+The results and follow up actions of all presentation tests are recorded on form HLIS 004 A, form HLIS 004 B or form HLIS 004 C for head, viscera or carcass presentation tests or an equivalent in-house form.
 All corrective actions generated by presentation checks will be the operator's responsibility and may be initiated by either Plant Production or Quality Control.
 Under normal circumstances Plant Production and QC shall manage their respective corrective action issues separately unless otherwise defined in the operator's written program.
 If the CFIA's presentation correlation test result fails to correlate with that of the Presentation Monitor an immediate retest shall be performed and QC will be notified.
 Two consecutive non matching correlation tests between the operator and CFIA will require that corrective actions be initiated by the operator based on the results of the second CFIA test which shall be taken as the correct score.
 The CFIA will monitor all Plant Production and QC corrective action activities to ensure program requirements are met.
-The discrepancy in scoring results shall be investigated and reconciled in consultation with the VIC after all required corrective actions have been implemented*.
-Also see section 1.2 - Product Testing.
+The discrepancy in scoring results shall be investigated and reconciled in consultation with the VIC after all required corrective actions have been implementedFootnote 8.
+Also see section 1.1 - Product Testing.

 There shall be no more than one process control step (Shewhart or Presentation test) under a line speed reduction at any given time.
 If a failure is discovered at any other presentation test site, while a line speed reduction is already in effect, the line speed is not reduced as a result of this second failure.
 Random testing is, however, suspended at this newly discovered failure site and 15 minute retests are initiated.
 Random testing will resume (as per Appendix A - Decision Tree for Shewhart Control Chart) at each site as it is brought under control.
 Line speed increases will only take place, however, as the last site to be brought into compliance is being brought under control.
 All corrective actions shall be recorded on the testing form or a document attach to the form stating the corrective actions.